Romans 8:1

 Those who are in the flesh, are not able to please God.

 Paraphrase: So we have come to this.
-Those who are not one with Christ may very well do things that the public regards as moral and even praiseworthy.
-The simple truth is this, however.
-Nothing they do is motivated by glory for God; and therefore, nothing they do, in any way, pleases God.
+Those who are not in a saving union with Christ may very well do things that the public regards as moral and even praiseworthy.
+The simple truth, however, is this.
+Nothing they do is motivated by glory for God; and therefore, nothing they do, in any way, pleases God or carries any weight with Him.

 Comments: